Frank J. Wood Bridge: Eligibility for historic status

 After an initial review of the bridge, in 2016, from MaineDOT and the Federal Highway Administration, stated the bridge would not be eligible for the National Register of Historic Places. in 2017, they reevaluated and determined that the Frank J. Wood Bridge was eligible both as an individual historic place and as part of the Brunswick Commercial Historic District.
 Eligibility is determined by how important it is to local transportation, specifically because it's connected to regional interurban trolley lines.
 The Federal Highway Administration stated "While most of the features associated with the interurban line are no longer withstanding, the standard width and height of the bridge, set specifically to accommodate the interurban line, was adequate integrity to convey that significance."

 Replacement

 The Frank J. Wood Bridge from the viewpoint of Brunswick with the Pejepscot Paper Company mill building in the background, c.
 2021.

 In 2015, an inspection of the bridge revealed that both the deck and superstructure had deteriorated, resulting in a reduction of the structural load to 25 ST. Another inspection in 2021 revealed that the bridge was deteriorating faster than expected, leading to a further reduction of the structural load to 10 ST by MaineDOT.

-Even though the Frank J. Wood Bridge is eligible for the National Register of Historic Places, MaineDOT has determined it needs replacement.
+Even though the Frank J. Wood Bridge was eligible for the National Register of Historic Places, MaineDOT has determined it needs replacement.
 Preliminary designs for a new bridge would be slightly upstream of the Frank J. Wood bridge, closer to the dam at Pejepscot Falls, have bicycle lanes, pedestrian sidewalks, a viewing area, and public parks on both sides.